© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Perth-Hir House (Remains of) is a scheduled monument protected by Cadw under reference MM144.
 View the official record →

-Perth-Hir House is a Post Medieval domestic dwelling located in Wales.
+Perth-Hir House (Remains of) is a post-medieval domestic dwelling located in Wales, recorded under Cadw's Scheduled Ancient Monuments register as MM144.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM144.

 Perth-Hir House (Remains of) dates from the post medieval/modern period, and is classified as a house (domestic).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Perth-Hir House (Remains of) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM144.